Facts About Bratislava Pin 3

 Svet

 Svet has lived on three continents.
-He graduated from his Master’s in Belgium, did a Work & Travel program in the USA, and in 2015, spent several months working, traveling, and exploring the Chinese culture.
-As a result, he found how challenging yet fun it is for a Westerner to live in China.
+He completed his Master’s in Belgium, participated in a Work & Travel program in the USA, and spent months working, traveling, and exploring the Chinese culture.
+He discovered how challenging yet fun it is for a Westerner to live in China.
 Fun fact: Svet loves doing push-ups in public places and has a crush on tractors.

 Leave a Reply